sushantasinha/JunitTutorial/Mockito_v1.md

 The advantage of Rule is we can use multiple rules (MockitoExtension, Spring runner etc) in a single class; unlike Runner, where we can define only one runner.

 @spy
-If we want to use the real class (instead of mock whole class), but would lile to override certain thing from that class, then use @spy
+If we want to use the real class (instead of mock whole class), but would like to override certain thing from that class, then use @spy

 We cannot mock final classes, static methods, final method.
 Cannot mock equals(), hashcode() We can mock interface and classes.

 Note: thread-safety or thread-safe code in Java refers to code that can safely be utilized or shared in concurrent or multi-threading environment and they will behave as expected.

 Is Mockito thread-safe?
 For healthy scenarios Mockito plays nicely with threads.
 For instance, you can run tests in parallel to speed up the build.
 Also, you can let multiple threads call methods on a shared mock to test in concurrent